anttijuu/O3-chat-client/README.md

 Note that you need to launch the client with two startup arguments.
 See instructions on those below.

+[This demo video](https://youtu.be/FgANceteues) walks you through 1) how to get the code,
+2) build it, 3) prepare the client with the self-signed certificate and 4) run it either from the command line or from VS Code.

 ## Background

 The protocol to use the server is outlined in the interaction diagram below.
 For details,